 How do I know if I am producing too much thin content?

-Read your last ten posts as if you were a potential client encountering your account for the first time.
-Ask yourself: after reading these ten posts, do I have a clear and specific sense of what this person knows and why I should trust them?
+Read your last 10 posts as if you were a potential client encountering your account for the first time.
+Ask yourself whether you have a clear and specific sense of what this person knows and why you should trust them.
 If the answer is vague, the content is probably too thin.

-How long should it take to write a good LinkedIn post?
+How long should it take to write a good founder post?

 Thirty to forty-five minutes for a well-crafted post written from scratch.
 If you have a capture habit and raw material to work from, less.
-If you are trying to generate something from nothing, longer.
 The time should be spent on specificity and clarity, not on finding the right topic.
 Topic selection happens in the capture stage.